 Electronic collections include historical journal and newspaper collections, artistic works (ARTStor), civil war primary sources documents, Sanborn maps, etc.

-Government Documents is a vital component of reference services.
-Watson Library is a selective federal depository of government information.
-This means that approximately 30% of everything published by the federal government and distributed by the depository service is available in the library.
+Government Documents is a vital reference services component .
+Watson Library is a selective federal depository of government information and approximately 30% of everything published by the federal government and distributed by the depository service is available here.
 Emphasis areas include education, health, and business.
 Most documents are listed in the library online catalog.
 Many government documents are available on the Internet and links are provided on the library web page.
 Government documents not held by Watson Library may be borrowed via Interlibrary Loan.